Spicy Summer Bruschetta: Feed Your Body Friday

 Summer is my favorite season, like many of you, I’m sure!
 I like everything that comes with it: festivals, being able to wear shorts, holidays, hot days and warm evenings.

 One of the things I really loooove is the abundance of seasonal fruits and vegetables, which are delicious and affordable!
 Tomatoes, zucchinis, field cucumbers, strawberries, raspberries, blueberries, I love them all!
-Summer means we have perfect opportunities to make delicious, fresh, ultra-colorful salads… for cheap!
+Summer means we have perfect opportunities to make delicious, fresh, ultra-colorful salads… for less money.

 For the type of tomatoes, in principle and at the origin is big and crushed tomatoes.
-But now we see a lot of bruschetta made with the more “fashionable” cherry tomatoes.
+But now I see a lot of bruschettas made with the more “fashionable” cherry tomatoes.
 So feel free to put whatever tomatoes you like best, as long as they are good and juicy enough to soak into the delicious bread.

 Preparation time: 10 minutes